Armin-Montigny/MCDC/README.md

 Again.
 The main algorithms are based on:

-"An Investigation of Three Forms of the Modified Condition Decision Coverage (MCDC) Criterion", "DOT/FAA/AR-01/18", "U.S. Department of Transportation, Federal Aviation Administration"
+[An Investigation of Three Forms of the Modified Condition Decision Coverage (MCDC) Criterion](http://www.tc.faa.gov/its/worldpac/techrpt/ar01-18.pdf),  "DOT/FAA/AR-01/18", "U.S. Department of Transportation, Federal Aviation Administration"

 In this work, "colored" or "attributed" Abstract Syntax Trees (AST) are used to create a so called "Influencing AST"

 First a boolean expression is analyzed and compiled into an Abstract Syntax Tree.
+The AST (abstract syntax tree) will be shown to the user.
 Attributes for a "boolean value" and a "not evaluated"-tag, in case of boolean short cut evaluation, are added.
-To evaluate the MC/DC property, we need at least to test values (2 condition sets, or 2 input variable values) and then check with these test values, if the pre conditions for MC/DC are fulfilled.
+To evaluate the MC/DC property, we need at least to test 2 values, a test pair (2 condition sets, or 2 input variable values) and then check with these test values, if the pre conditions for MC/DC are fulfilled.
+So, we will evaluate one the AST with on value of the test pair, then we will evaluate the AST with the  second value from the test pair.
+Having both AST results available, we will do a tree XOR operation to find out, what changed.
+This means, we will not XOR the final results only but the result of each XORed node.
+Then we see the, what changed between both analyzed ASTs.
+The resulting AST (XORed) is the so called influencing tree.

+To find the influencing condition, we will check the following.
+All nodes in the path, starting from the leaf to the root, must have the value 1 (TRUE).
+And there must be only one path having all TRUEs.
+Otherwise that condition would not be "influencing".

 In the case of unique cause MC/DC only one condition is allowed to change, and this must have an influence on the resulting decision.
+So no other condition in the influencing tree must have a value of 1.

+For masking, also other conditions in the influencing tree could be 1 (meaning changed between AST 1 and AST 2) but they must have no influence.
+They are masked. for "Unique Cause + Masking" – MCDC, masking is only allowed for the influencing condition.
+E.g. condition x exists in more than once in the AST, but only one is influencing.
+All other conditions are 0 in the influencing tree (no change).
+This always happens for strongly coupled conditions.

+To emphasize again.
+A WhiteBox view is mandatory.
+This should be understood by now.

-Example for boolean expression "a+b" and test vector 0,1, so for condition b:
+Example for boolean expression "a+b" and test vector 0,1 for condition b:

 Found Unique Cause MCDC Test pair for condition: b Test Pair: 0 1
 ````